NNPDF/pineappl/docs/cli-tutorial.md

 ## `pineappl channels`: What's the size of each channel?

-You can also show a convolution separately for each luminosity, or in other words show the size of each partonic channel:
+You can also show a convolution separately for each lumi, or in other words show the size of each partonic channel:

     pineappl channels LHCB_WP_7TEV.pineappl.lz4 CT18NNLO